AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md

 * [Author](#author)
 * [Moderator](#moderator)

-The [!UICONTROL proof] role defines what actions a reviewer can take in relation to that specific proof.
+The proof role defines what actions a reviewer can take in relation to that specific proof.

 For example, if you are a Reviewer, you are being asked to review the proof by adding markups and comments.
 If you are a Reviewer & Approver, you are being asked to review and also make a decision on the proof.